pkunv/vitrine/readme.md

 ## Requirements

-- CPU with AVX instructions (2013 and later)
+- CPU with AVX2 instructions (2013 and later)
 - 256MB of disk space
 - 512MB of RAM